 And you always give them formal sessions, you know?
-Don't ever shortchange them with a little pat-on-the-back auditing and a little lick and a promise and an assist here and never end the session, so forth.
+Don't ever shortchange them with a little pat-on-the-back auditing and a little lick and a promise and an assist here and an assist there and never end the session, so forth.
 Give them more dignity than that.